The Toxic Avenger (2023 film): Plot

-J.J.
-Doherty, who works at the corrupt pharmaceutical company BTH (Body Talk Healthstyle), manages to send secret information to an investigative reporter.
-However, they are attacked by The Killer Nutz, a gang working for BTH, and the reporter is killed while J. J. escapes, angering the gang's manager, Fritz Garbinger.
+When J.J.
+Doherty, who works at the corrupt pharmaceutical company BTH (Body Talk Healthstyle), sends secret information to an investigative reporter, they are attacked by The Killer Nutz gang working for BTH.
+The reporter is killed while J.J. escapes, angering the gang's manager, Fritz Garbinger.

 In St. Roma's Village, BTH janitor Winston Gooze struggles to support his stepson Wade after Wade's mother dies of cancer.
-Winston sees neighbor Daisy threatened by thug Spence to sell her property but does not intervene, disappointing Wade.
-At BTH, owner Bob Garbinger and assistant Kissy worry about the company's financial issues, especially Bob's debts to mobster Thad Barkabus, Spence's father.
-Fritz reports J. J. has escaped, and Bob demands her capture.
+There is some strife as Wade is reluctant to see Winston as his father, particularly as Winston did not marry his mother.
+One day, Winston sees neighbour Daisy threatened by thug Spence to sell her property but does not intervene.
+BTH owner Bob Garbinger and assistant Kissy worry about his debts to mobster Thad Barkabus, Spence's father.
+When Fritz reports J.J.'s escape, Bob demands her capture.

-Winston learns he has a brain disease needing uncovered medication.
-At a fundraiser hosted by Bob, he begs for help but is tricked and locked out.
-Desperate, he breaks into BTH, makes a weapon from toxic sludge and a mop, steals from the vault, and ties up a guard.

-Winston leaves the alley; J. J. arrives to steal waste to expose BTH but is chased by The Killer Nutz.
-J. J. bumps into Winston, dropping the waste canister on Winston's money bag, incinerating it.
-The gang kills Winston, shooting him in the head and dumping his body in toxic sludge, unknowingly reviving him as a mutant.
-Winston returns home, startling Wade, who knocks him onto Spence's car.
-Daisy signs her property over to Spence under his threat, but Spence notices Winston and fires at him.
-Winston's regenerative power ejects the bullet.
-Winston rips off his arms; Daisy attempts to snatch the property transfer while he's unconscious.
+Winston is desperate for medication to battle his brain disease and begs for help at a fundraiser hosted by Bob.
+He is locked out, so breaks into BTH to steal from the vault, and fashions a weapon from toxic sludge and a mop.
+He leaves as J.J. arrives to steal waste to expose BTH.
+The Killer Nutz chase J.J. into Winston and she drops a waste canister on Winston's money bag, incinerating it.
+The gang fatally shoot Winston and dump his body in toxic sludge.
+Revived as a mutant by the waste, Winston returns home and startles Wade.
+Spence is coercing Daisy into signing away her property when Winston falls onto Spence's car.
+Spence shoots him but Winston's mutated body ejects the bullet.
+Winston rips off his arm and Daisy retrieves the property transfer as police arrive and Winston escapes to the woods.

-Police arrive, and Winston escapes to the woods where he meets hermit Guthrie Stockins, who urges him to show Wade the truth.
-Using his mop, Winston returns and fights right-wing terrorists, The Nasty Lads, saving hostages and becoming The Toxic Avenger.
-Wade recognizes Toxie as his stepfather, as do Bob and Fritz.
-Bob recognizes Winston and demands answers; scientists reveal his powers are due to toxic waste mixed with unique genetics.
-Bob orders the Nutz to capture Winston to create Super Soldiers.
+Winston encounters hermit Guthrie Stockins, who urges him to reveal his mutation to Wade.
+Winston returns and fights right-wing terrorists, The Nasty Lads, with his enchanted mop and becomes known as The Toxic Avenger.
+Wade, Bob and Fritz all recognize him as Winston, and Bob orders the Nutz to capture Winston to learn how to create Super Soldiers.